-Working out on a treadmill can play a significant part in a successful weight-loss program because of the number of calories you burn during your session.
-To lose weight, you want to increase the number of calories you burn every day, because if you burn a greater number than you consume, you'll force your body into breaking down the fat you have stored on your body and you will lose weight.
+A treadmill workout can play a significant part in a successful weight-loss program because of the number of calories you burn during your session.
+To lose weight, you need to increase the number of calories you burn every day.
+If you burn a greater number of calories than you consume, you'll force your body into breaking down the fat you have stored on your body and you will lose weight.

 Potential Calories Burned

 A weekly caloric deficit of 3,500 to 7,000 means a daily deficit of 500 to 1,000 calories.
 Knowing this, you can structure your treadmill workouts to ensure you're burning an appropriate number of calories.
 How many calories you'll burn during each treadmill workout depends on the intensity and duration of your session.

 This means it'll take you about three weeks to lose a pound and thus lose about two pounds in the six-week period.
-If you run at 8 mph and thus burn about 459 calories during each workout, you'll create a 3,500-calorie deficit about every seven workouts and thus have the potential of losing six pounds in a six-week period.
+If you run at 7.5 mph and thus burn about 465 calories during each workout, you'll create a 3,500-calorie deficit about every seven workouts and thus have the potential of losing six pounds in a six-week period.